diespeso/websuckers-client/README.md

 # websuckers-client
-Basic websockets usage example client to shown in a workshop.
+Basic websockets usage example client to show in a workshop.